Cecilia8989/pands-problem-sheet/README.md

 - The program can be run by executing the **"bank.py"** script.
 - The program will prompt the user to enter a first quantity in cents.
 - A  second quantity in cents will be asked to the user.
-- The program will them calculate the total amount in Euro by adding the two quantities and dividing the result by 100.
+- It calculates the total amount in euros by adding cents1 and cents2 together, and then using integer division (//) to obtain the whole number of euros without any decimals.
+- It calculates the remaining cents after the addition of cents1 and cents2 using the modulo operator (%), which gives the remainder of the division.
 - The total amount in Euro will be displayed with the Euro Symbol